Instructions Reference

 <xsl:attribute name="{$attr-name}">...</xsl:attribute> -

-The attribute value requires complex construction with multiple instructions
+The attribute value requires complex construction: multiple instructions build the value

 -